Rubzio/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Variables](#variables) > [This section](#prefer-inline-to-up-front-declarations)

+Treat this paragraph as **optional** and more like an encouragement than a rule.
+There are two schools of variables declaration. _At the top_ an _inline_.
+Both ways are fine and are doing their job.

+Taking full advantage of _new_ ABAP syntax requires using at least some [inline declarations](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-us/abendeclaration_inline_guidl.htm).
+For that reason, many developers decide to declare everything during the first usage intead of upfront.

+Whatever your style is please try to not mix two methodologies as it makes your code hard to follow.

-If you follow these guidelines, your methods will become so short (3-5 statements) that declaring variables inline at first occurrence will look more natural
+If you follow these guidelines, your methods will become so short (3-5 statements) that declaring variables inline at first occurrence will look more natural.
 ```ABAP
 METHOD do_something.
   DATA(name) = 'something'.